scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 When we look at the Database View we can see that our records are no longer stored in plaintext.
 We see ciphertext instead.

 Using Vault in this way significantly reduces the threat of a harmful breach.
 Unencrypted PII is very valuable.
-Ciphertext is virually worthless!
+Ciphertext is virtually worthless!

 ---